 Can’t find your loved one’s original will?
-What next.
+What next?

 Having someone you love pass away is one of the most difficult situations we can experience.
-After you have had time to take care of the funeral and grieve, one of the next steps is of course making sure the estate is settled appropriately and probate is addressed.
+After you have had time to take care of the funeral and grieve, one of the next steps is of course to make sure the estate is settled appropriately and probate is addressed.
 When filing a will with the clerk of court, you are typically required to file the original document for the probate of it.
 But what happens if you can only find a copy of the will?